TKCTF¶

 $ make help

-dist : build the target and distribute to docker/release
+build : build the target

-build : build the docker image
+dist : build the docker image

 run : run the docker container

-test : test the exploit
+test : test the docker/exploit

-.
+You can replicate real security vulnerabilities, like mini-sudo or mini-heartbleed.
 There are a few sources that you can refer: